chmouel/pipelines-as-code/docs/content/docs/guide/running.md

 ### GitOps command on pull or merge request

-If you are targeting a push, pull or merge request you can use `GitOps` comment inside your pull request, to restart all or specific Pipelines.
+If you are targeting a push or a  pull request you can use a `GitOps` comment inside your pull request, to restart all or specific Pipelines.

-For example, you want to restart all your pipeline you can add a comment starting with `/retest` and all PipelineRun attached to that pull or merge request will be restarted :
+For example, if you want to restart all your pipelines you can add a comment starting with `/retest` and all PipelineRuns attached to that pull or merge request will be restarted :

 Example :